January 29, 2021

 Also on display is an example of the type of clothing and flat shoes that a member of the Black Panther Party would have worn for walking and protesting in the late 1960s.
 The Party originated to protect African Americans from police brutality by patrolling neighborhoods.
 Besides fighting for equal rights, the Black Panther Party also provided aid to their community such as education, legal assistance, and transportation.

-The exhibit will be on view in the Main Library for the duration of the spring semester.
+The exhibit will be on view in the Main Library through Fall Semester 2021.
 We hope it will provide opportunities to learn and inspire.